dmpstats/Fetch_and_Merge_Acceleration_to_Locations/README.md

 3. Downloads sought accelerometer data via move2::download_study_data;

-4. Pre-processes acceleration data, including in some cases/tags averaging out multiple acceleration values recorded per single observation;
+4. Pre-processes acceleration data, including averaging out multiple acceleration values recorded per single observation in some of the tags;

 5. Binds acceleration data, consisting of measurements at 3 accelerometer axis, to each location event in the input dataset based on individual, day and time of the day.
-Binding currently uses a non-linear (GAM) acceleration-given-time relationship fitted internally to the downloaded accelerometer dataset - however, this step will be revised to favor a potentially more simplistic approach (e.g. interpolation)
+Binding currently uses a non-linear (GAM) acceleration-given-time relationship fitted internally on-the-fly to the downloaded accelerometer dataset - however, this step will be revised to favor a potentially more simplistic approach (e.g. interpolation);

-6. Outputs location data with associated acceleration measurements
+6. Outputs location data with associated acceleration measurements.

 **Note**: This App is a workaround for the current restriction on MoveApps to